lehrblogger/lehrblogger.com-octopress/source/_posts/2008-10-09-intro-to-computational-media-hw4.md

   - assignments
   - ITP
   - ITP - ICM
-excerpt: "Baby's first Scala!"
+blurb: "Baby's first Scala!"
-show_excerpt: true
+show_blurb: true
 ---
 (Sorry for the late post -- I was hoping to find a better way to post this online, but no luck so far.)